RFA Argus (A135): 1990s

 Argus entered service with the RFA in 1988, replacing RFA Engadine in the aviation training role.
 The ship deployed to the Persian Gulf in 1991 for service in the Gulf War (Operation Granby), and later provided humanitarian aid for Kurdish civilians in Operation Haven.
 Argus also saw service in the Adriatic in 1993 and 1999 supporting British operations in Bosnia and over Kosovo respectively.
 During this period, Argus operated in part as a LPH.
 Her unsuitability for this role was a major factor in the commissioning of HMS Ocean.
 On 2 February 1998, three helicopters based on Argus rescued 12 members of the crew of MV Delfin Mediteraneo from their life rafts when the ship sank in the Atlantic.
-Flying had been abandoned due to bad weather but the rescue went ahead in 60 ft waves, earning three Air Force Crosses and six Queen's Commendations for Bravery in the Air for the aircrew.
+Normal flying had been abandoned, due to bad weather, but the rescue went ahead in 60 ft waves, earning three Air Force Crosses and six Queen's Commendations for Bravery in the Air for the aircrew.

 2000s

-During times of war RFA Argus acts as a floating hospital with two fully equipped wards and mortuary.
+During times of war RFA Argus could act as a floating hospital with two fully equipped wards and mortuary.
 The hospital was utilised in this way off the coast of Freetown in 2000–01, in support of British operations against the rebel West Side Boys.

 A project to replace Argus called the Joint Casualty Treatment Ship (JCTS) was put on hold in December 2001 after passing initial approval.
 The Integrated Project Team (IPT) managing the project was subsequently disbanded in 2005.
 Argus was most recently stationed at her home port of Falmouth in Cornwall, England, though being an RFA ship means that she also uses the former naval dockyard on Portland in Dorset, England.

 In 2003 Argus was deployed again to the Gulf as a Primary Casualty Reception Ship during Operation Telic.
-A 33 ship fleet supported a British amphibious assault of the Al-Faw Peninsula.
+A 33-ship fleet supported a British amphibious assault of the Al-Faw Peninsula.